Forestry Mulching and Land Clearing: The Complete Guide

 Is Forestry Mulching and Land Clearing the Same?

 Land clearing with a mulcher is much cheaper and faster than traditional methods such as bulldozing or burning.
-Mulching is also more environmentally friendly because it does not produce emissions like bulldozing or burning does.
+Mulching is also more environmentally friendly because it does not produce emissions like bulldozing or burning do.

 Differences Between Forestry Mulching and Traditional Land Clearing (Table)